 3 synchronous sessions.
 One per week (2 hours per session).
 Session one will be held from 3pm to 5pm (Barcelona’s time zone).
 Time span for sessions 2 & 3 will be decided with participants and will take into account their actual time zones.
 Days: June 21st, June 30th & July 8th.

 11 asynchronous sessions.
 Students can decide Their own schedule.
 The workload is manageable (2 hours 30 minutes per session, plus time devoted to assessment tasks, maximum 20 hours).

 Trainers will be accessible on a daily basis during the course.
 Students can contact them through the platform in case they need help or guidance.

 Maria Mont is an enthusiastic English teacher and a translator and interpreter.
-She worked as an English teacher for 15 years in a state school where she experimented with the use of ICT and telecollaborative projects in the foreign language class.
-She also coordinated several international and government-funded projects.
-She is currently a teacher trainer and an educational advisor at Vallès Oriental IV resource center.
-Since 2014 she has also been an adjunct professor at Universitat Autònoma de Barcelona (UAB) and a member of the Research Centre on Plurilingual Interaction and Teaching (GREIP).
+She has worked as an English teacher for 15 years in a state schools and is a teacher trainer and an educational advisor at Vallès Oriental IV resource centre.

 - Department of Language and Literature Education / Department of French and German